 The second bouquiniste was an older man named Jean and he was wearing a beret, a detail Christian noted right away.

 “Take a picture from here!”
 He said eagerly, pointing to a spot on the ground.
-“Look, take a picture here and you will have the Eiffel Tower, the dome of the Invalides, a bouquiniste stall, and a French man wearing a beret.
+“Look, take a picture here and you will have the Eiffel Tower, the dome, a bouquiniste stall, and a French man wearing a beret.
 It doesn’t get more Parisian than that.”

 While I took said picture, the two of them began to discuss in earnest what sort of French book in French would suit someone who didn’t actually know French.
 They practically went over the entire stall.